sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_092211479.jpg)

-Having the area to oursleves, we explored around a lot.
-We definately didn't get there when it opened, but if still felt empty and it was really nice to have areas to ourselves as we walked about.
+Having the area to ourselves, we explored around a lot.
+We definitely didn't get there when it opened, but if still felt empty and it was really nice to have areas to ourselves as we walked about.

 ![Alt text](/images/travel4/PXL_20231126_092412239.jpg)